skip to Main Content

 • Have a child, parent, or spouse in your household who is blind or disabled.

-Without the assistance of Medicaid coverage in Texas, you or a loved one will be held financially responsible for the monthly care costs.
-Our Houston law firm can help you or a loved one protect your savings from being spent down on the high costs of elderly care in Texas.
+Without the assistance of Medicaid coverage in Texas, you or a loved one will be held financially responsible for monthly care costs.
+Our Houston law firm can help you or a loved one protect your savings from being spent down on the high costs of long-term care in Texas.

 IN-HOME CARE COMMUNITY/ASSISTED LIVING NURSING HOME FACILITY